Do you want to learn how to negotiate salary offer?

 10. Don’t Drag It Out

 A reasonable employer will not withdraw an offer because you negotiated the salary.
-But dragging out the negotiation can frustrate the hiring manager and can begin your relationship with them on a sour note.
+But dragging out the negotiation can frustrate the HR manager and can begin your relationship with them on a sour note.
 If the company cannot meet some of your demands after a few discussions, respectfully withdraw your application and focus on opportunities that meet your expectations.

 11. Get Your Agreement Documented